snokvist/waybeam_osd/CONTRACT.md

 }
 ```

 Each on-screen asset binds to one numeric channel via `value_index`.
 Indices `0-7` read the UDP `values[i]`; indices `8-15` read the system value bank (temperature, CPU load, encoder FPS, encoder bitrate, and four reserved slots).
 For bar assets, `text_index` maps the descriptor to the combined text bank: `0-7` pull from UDP `texts[i]`, while `8-15` use the prefilled system descriptors.
 Otherwise the bar uses the optional static `label`.
-The stats overlay always lists the system numeric/text banks and, when `udp_stats` is enabled, also lists the UDP numeric/text banks vertically.
+The stats overlay always lists the system numeric/text banks and, when `udp_stats` is enabled, also lists the UDP numeric/text banks on the same lines to keep the widget compact.

 ## Local config file (`config.json`)
 - JSON file read at startup; missing keys fall back to defaults.
 Send `SIGHUP` to the running process to reload the file without restarting (asset layout, stats toggle, and `idle_ms` update in-place; resolution still follows the startup config).